Tinformant/Leet/Binary Search/0033 Search in Rotated Sorted Array.md

 		int m = l + (r - l) / 2;
 		int cur = nums[m];

-		if ((cur < nums[0]) != (target < nums[0]))
+		// If cur and target are not on the same side. if ((cur < nums[0]) != (target < nums[0]))
 			cur = target < nums[0] ?
 Integer.MIN_VALUE : Integer.MAX_VALUE;